pdkramer/Chris40/README.md

 # Chris40

-Version 0.9
+PDF Viewer for UWP devices, especially Raspberry Pi and other mobile devices that could be transported easily to performance environments.
+Typically Chris40 is used to display sheet music.

-**Chris40** PDF Viewer for UWP devices, especially Raspberry Pi.
-Typically this is used to display sheet music.
+Note that this app is dependent on Developer Express UWP components.

-See Chris40.pdf for more information.
+See *Chris40.pdf* for more information.